 Flexible metal conduits can be installed in most of the same places that rigid conduits are installed.

 All conduits offer, to some degree, passive fire protection.
-The conduit can be both fire stopping by impeding the spread of the fire as well as fireproofing.
+The conduit can be both fire stopping by impeding the spread of the fire as well as by fireproofing.
 The conduit can shield your wires from an accidental fire.
 A flexible metal conduit will do a better job at protecting from fire than a PVC conduit will.